tonethar/IGME-230-GDD-Spring-2018/schedule.md

 <hr>

-**All information on this page is subject to change and modification during the semester.**
+**All information on this page is subject to modification during the semester.**

 <hr>